zai-tm/zai-tm/README.md

 I stole this cool display from [stuartt](https://github.com/RealMCoded) (he used to use it)

-I write bad code, the make it worse
+I write bad code, then make it worse

 ## langauge s???!
 - c#